NikkelM/Game-Pass-API/README.md

 Take a look at the section below to learn how to use the configuration file, or take a look at the [examples](examples) and work from there.

+## Related projects

+If you would like to know the Steam App ID's to the games that are on Game Pass, you can use the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).

+You can then use the [Notion Steam API Integration](https://github.com/NikkelM/Notion-Steam-API-Integration) to automatically add information about those games to you Notion database.

+And coming soon: You can alternatively directly use the `JSON to Notion` tool to create a new page in your Notion database for each game extracted using the `Game Pass API`.

 ## Setup

 Run `npm install` to install the required dependencies first.